 Unexpected New Homeowners Costs

-Understanding some of the surprise cost elements is important.
+Understanding some of the surprise cost elements is important for managing your budget.
 Here’s a few that might go unnoticed.

 - Lawn maintenance.
 When we were house hunting one of the things that was in the “must have” list for us was a decent sized yard.
 And when we eventually found what we liked, the costs started to follow suite.
 From purchasing a lawn mower or hiring a lawn service, to maintaining irrigation systems and the associated costs.
 These are just a few things to consider.